 FAQ › Carbon footprint

-- Is the carbon footprint of the Envirometer divided into scopes?
+- Can I divide my carbon footprint into scopes?

 - Which CO2 emission figures does the carbon meter use and what are they based on?